-Although the Antisocial Behaviour etc. (Scotland) Act 2004 requires the Local Authority and Chief Constable of Police Scotland to produce a strategy for dealing with antisocial behaviour this strategy has been endorsed by the Inverclyde Alliance Board and the Inverclyde Community Safety Partnership highlighting the breadth of partners in Inverclyde who respond to antisocial behaviour in Inverclyde.
+The Antisocial Behaviour etc. (Scotland) Act 2004 requires the Local Authority and Chief Constable of Police Scotland to produce a strategy for dealing with antisocial behaviour.
+This strategy has been endorsed by the Inverclyde Alliance Board and the Inverclyde Community Safety Partnership, highlighting the breadth of partners in Inverclyde who respond to antisocial behaviour in Inverclyde.

-This strategy sets out the several legislative requirements of the Antisocial Behaviour etc. (Scotland) Act 2004 which is detailed below.
-In addition to this the Community Safety Partnership will also produce an Antisocial Behaviour Policy document, which sets out in more detail, how agencies will respond to antisocial behaviour in Invercive.
+This strategy sets out the legislative requirements of the Antisocial Behaviour etc. (Scotland) Act 2004.
+In addition to this, the Community Safety Partnership will produce an Antisocial Behaviour Policy Document, which sets out in more detail, how agencies will respond to antisocial behaviour in Inverclyde.

-Whilst overall incidents of antisocial behaviour reported to both Inverciyde Council and Police Scotland have reduced over the previous three years, partners do acknowledge that antisocial behaviour can have a serious impact on the lives of our residents and have a negative impact on communities across Inverciyde.
+Whilst overall incidents of antisocial behaviour reported to both Inverclyde Council and Police Scotland have reduced over the previous three years, partners do acknowledge that antisocial behaviour has a serious impact on the lives of our residents and can have a negative impact on communities within Inverclyde.

-We therefore have a crucial role to play in tackling antisocial behaviour and in order to achieve this partnership working continues to be of importance, with the need to deliver better, more targeted responses and services, and continuing to build on using shared resources.
-The Community Safety Partnership and the Inverclyde Alliance is committed to continuing to develop co-ordinated, effective, efficient services together, meeting the needs of our communities and delivering better outcomes for all.
+We therefore have a crucial role to play in tackling antisocial behaviour.
+Partnership working continues to be of importance, with the need to deliver better, more targeted responses and services, and continuing to build on using shared resources.
+The Inverclyde Alliance and the Community Safety Partnership are committed to the continuous development of coordinated, effective, efficient services which together, meet the needs of our communities and deliver better outcomes for all.

-Councillor Stephen McCabe- Leader of Inverclyde Council and Chair of Inverclyde Alliance
+Councillor Stephen McCabe, Leader of Inverclyde Council and Chair of Inverclyde Alliance

-Chief Superintendent Alan Murray- Divisional Commander for Renfrewshire and Inverclyde Division.
+Chief Superintendent Alan Murray, Divisional Police Commander for Renfrewshire and Inverclyde Division.